dubstar-04/Design/README.md

 wondered if Design could possibly live on as a [web app](https://www.design-app.co.uk/).

-Now in the early 2020s Linux phones are gaining popularity and momentum, the team have reinvented Design as a GNOME application along with the original aim to provide a native CAD experience whether on the move with a mobile device, pocket PC or at a traditional work station.
+Now in the early 2020s Linux phones are gaining popularity and momentum, the team have reinvented Design as a GNOME application along with the original aim to provide a native CAD experience whether on the move with a mobile device, pocket PC or at a traditional workstation.
 ___

-### Documention is available at:
+### Documentation is available at:
 https://design-app.readthedocs.io/en/latest/index.html
 ___